The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 Rabbenu Abraham HeHasid [Abraham ibn Abi’l-Rabi] (d.circa 1223) was a close colleague, and possibly the teacher, of R. Abraham ben Ha Rambam.
 His writings are even more inclined towards mysticism and sufic practice than R. Abraham’s.
 Much of his literary output was identified and translated by Professor Fenton from manuscripts and fragments in the Cairo Genizah.

-Rabbenu Abraham ben HaRambam (1186–1237) was, like his father, the Nagid (political and religious leader) of the Egyptian Jews, a medical doctor, and a most respected halachic authority in the region and far beyond it, with his responsa reaching the Far East of Asia regularly and during his lifetime.
+Rabbenu Abraham ben HaRambam (1186–1237) was, like his father, the Nagid (political and religious leader) of the Egyptian Jews, a medical doctor, and a most respected halachic authority.
+His decrees were operative in the region and far beyond it, with his responsa reaching the Far East of Asia regularly during his lifetime.
 But he was also the undisputed revolutionary leader and apologist of the Egyptian Hasidic movement.
-Though Moshe Rabbenu and Eliyahu HaNabi are considered our Tariqa’s Jewish-sufic progenitors— Rabbenu Abraham ben HaRambam is, as it were, one of our principal Masters and a highly important Murshid on our Path.
+Though Moshe Rabbenu and Eliyahu HaNabi are considered our Tariqa’s Jewish-Sufic progenitors— Rabbenu Abraham ben HaRambam is, as it were, one of our principal Masters and a highly important Murshid on our Path.

 He was the author of many halachic and philosophical works but his principal legacy to our group is the Kifaya (Kitab Kifayat al-‘ābidīn) — known in Hebrew translations as HaMaspik L'Ovdei Hashem and in English translations as The Guide to Serving God (Wincelberg) or Highways to Perfection (Rosenblatt).
 It follows a similar literary pattern to Rabbenu Baya’s Islamic-Sufi inspired Duties of the Heart but has a particularly contemplative tachlit in so far as its goal is attained through a very specific kind of khalwa-hitbodedut that leads to (or is synonymous with) the acquisition of various levels of prophecy.